 - Repeat steps 2-5 as needed for pain or swelling.

-- Seek medical attention if the burn is large or severe, or if you have any concerns.
+- Seek medical attention if the burn is extensive or severe or if you have any concerns.

-It is also important to avoid the following:
+It is also essential to avoid the following:

 - Do not use ice, as this can further damage the tissue.